johnbryden/categorum-api-code/README.md

     "overwrite": False  # If you want to be able to overwrite columns that are already there }
 ```

+## Google Drive vs Buckets

+It is now possible to work with buckets instead of google sheets.
+The client_sheet_link must be of the format `gs://my-bucket/my-path/etc/my-file`.

+It will load csv, parquet, feather or xls files.

+Categorised data is output as `<filename>-column-<response_column>.suffix` where suffix/format is the same as the input file.

+Categories are input/output as `<filename>-<worksheet_name>.csv` unless worksheet_name is given as a specific bucket file name.

 ## `/jobs` Endpoints